Leonardo-Boss/suckless-site/dwm.suckless.org/patches/stdin.md

 Author
 ------

-This was originally part of dwm-5.2 and written by Anselm R. Garbe, but the one to blame for the backport is Moritz Wilhelmy, who can be reached by writing a mail to moritz plus dwm at wzff dot de.
+This was originally part of dwm-5.2 and written by Anselm R. Garbe.
+It was ported to later versions of dwm by Moritz Wilhelmy, mw wzff de.